aallwestpac/aallwestpac.github.io/about.md

 Announcements on this site are contributed by librarian volunteers who don't necessarily code, so we are using the [Gabriel](https://chrome.google.com/webstore/detail/gabriel/okimajjeocnndpifeelaajdebkkbckff?hl=en-GB) add-on for Google Docs to make the process easier.
 Announcements submitted via an authorized Gabriel instance are automatically posted without any moderation.

-This repo was created with [Poole](http://getpoole.com/), then modified by adding those parts of [Lanyon](http://lanyon.getpoole.com/) used for the sidebar.
+This repo was created with [Poole](http://getpoole.com/), and some elements of [Lanyon](http://lanyon.getpoole.com/).
 Thanks to everyone who contributed directly or indirectly to either of those projects.

-The sidebar animation was inspired by [Jelena Jovanovic](https://codepen.io/plavookac/full/qomrMw).
+The final sidebar configuration was inspired by [Jelena Jovanovic's codepen demo](https://codepen.io/plavookac/full/qomrMw).

+The parallax background effect was adapted from the [codepen demo](https://codepen.io/karldanninger/pen/NwzMzN) created by [Karl Danninger](https://www.okgrow.com/posts/css-only-parallax).